Roads Less Traveled

 Island.
 Having been in the islands for almost three weeks at this point, away

-from all hustle and bustle for almost 10 days, we emerged from the plane
+from all hustle and bustle for almost 10 days, we emerged from the plane into

-into the sultry air as mellow as could be.
+the sultry air as mellow as could be.

-So it took me a while to catch on when the customs agent began
+So it took me a while to catch on when the customs agent began to

-to hustle us.
+hustle us.
 We were the only passengers to get off the plane in

 Bequia (and it was one of just two planes to arrive that day), but

-when we asked him where to go to catch a bus to town he refused
+when we asked him where to go to catch a bus to town he refused to

-uniformed airport official approached us to give us directions to the
+airport official approached us to

-bus stop, the customs agent
+stop, the customs agent scolded

-scolded her, told her not to help
+her, told her not to help us and

-us and waved her away.
+waved her away.
+Meanwhile a

-so locals watched all this unfold before them while they sat on the pavement in the shade of
+crowd of twenty or so locals watched all this unfold before them while they sat on the

-the terminal building.
-They stared at us with blank expressions, heads turning in unison to
+pavement in the shade of the terminal building.
+They stared at us with blank expressions,

-watch our every move.
-They seemed to have been glued to the pavement all morning and
+heads turning in unison to watch our every move.
+They seemed to have been glued to the

-gave no indications they might do something different in the afternoon.
+pavement all morning and gave no indications they might do something different in the

 Disgusted, we shouldered our big packs and started walking away from the air strip, figuring